John Rocque

 John Rocque (originally Jean; c.
-1704–1762) was a French-born British surveyor and cartographer, best known for his detailed map of London published in 1746.
+1704–1762) was a British surveyor, cartographer, engraver, landscape designer, and map seller.
+His detailed map of London was published in 1746, and his map of Dublin published in 1756.

-Life and career
+Early life and career

 Rocque was born in France in about 1704, one of four children of a Huguenot family who subsequently fled first to Geneva, and then, probably in 1709, to England.
 He became a godfather in 1728, which suggests he was at least twenty-one years old by that time.

 In addition to his work as a surveyor and mapmaker, Rocque was an engraver and map seller.
 He was also involved in some way in gardening as a young man, living with his brother Bartholomew, who was a landscape gardener, and producing plans for parterres, perhaps recording pre-existing designs, but few details of this work are known.
 Rocque produced engraved plans of the gardens at Wrest Park (1735), Claremont (1738), Charles Hamilton's naturalistic landscape garden at Painshill Park, Surrey (1744), Wanstead House (1745) and Wilton House (1746).

+By 1734, Rocque was working from Great Windmill Street, St. James's, London, "at ye Canister and Sugar Loaf".
+From 1743 to 1748, he was established near Hyde Park.

-Rocque is now remembered principally for his Map of London.
+One of Rocque's most famous works is his map of London.
 He began work on this in 1737 and it was published in 24 printed sheets in 1746.
 It was by far the most detailed map of London published up to that time and remains an important historical resource.
+Details included in this map are the locations of all the Huguenot churches.

 The map of London and his other maps brought him an appointment as cartographer to Frederick, Prince of Wales in 1751.
 A fire in 1750 destroyed his premises and stock, but by 1753, he was employing ten draughtsmen, and The Small British Atlas: Being a New set of Maps of all the Counties of England and Wales appeared.
 There was a second edition in 1762.

-He also surveyed and published maps of Middlesex, Oxford, Berkshire, & Buckinghamshire in 1760.
+He also surveyed and published maps of Middlesex, Oxford, Berkshire, and Buckinghamshire in 1760.